**Dr. Victorine is accepting new clients for psychological assessment and professional consultation/supervision services ONLY at this time.

 Dr. Paige Victorine (she/hers) has over ten years of experience in the mental health field.
 As a therapist, she works with adults (college-aged and up) and couples.
-She prim
+She primarily conducts psychologica

 Dr. Paige Victorine (she/hers) has over ten years of experience in the mental health field.
 As a therapist, she works with adults (college-aged and up) and couples.
 She primarily conducts psychological evaluations with adults (18+).

-Additionally, Dr. Victorine offers individual coaching, supervision and consultation services for mental health and related professionals seeking support with specific clinical concerns or private practice-related resources/networking support (see Professional Consultation for more information), as well as speaking engagements and trainings for areas of specialty.
+Additionally, Dr. Victorine offers supervision and consultation services for mental health professionals seeking support with specific clinical concerns or private practice-related resources/networking support as well as speaking engagements and trainings for areas of specialty.

 Dr. Victorine strives to provide her clients the space, skills and strategies for navigating life's challenges with intention, flexibility and acceptance so that they can get back to living more meaningful lives.
 Dr. Victorine maintains a trauma-informed, culturally-aware, & neurodiversity-affirming framework to create individualized treatment plans.